4dsoftware/misocor/README.md

 Purpose
 -------
-1. To fix the issues that IsoCor has in efficiency and linear regression.
+1. To fix the issues that IsoCor has with efficiency and linear regression.
 2. To provide a MATLAB tool that can easily be incorporated into exisiting pipelines for metabolic tracer and flux analysis.